ADJUDICATION PROCEDURES SUMMARY

 6. The Hearing Authority reviews information presented by the Director, the student/organization, and any witnesses.

 7. The Hearing Authority determines whether the student/organization violated the Student Code of Conduct and if so, will determine appropriate consequences.

-9. The student/organization may appeal the hearing decision within five days by submitting a written appeal to the Director of the Office of Student Conduct.
+9. The student/organization and complainant in cases of sexual harassment, sexual assault, dating violence, domestic violence, or stalking may appeal the hearing decision within five days by submitting a written appeal to the Director of the Office of Student Conduct.
 The written appeal is reviewed by the Assistant Vice President for Student Services, or designee, in those cases not involving separation from the University.
 The decision of the Assistant Vice President is final.

 For a complete description of all rights and procedures of theconduct process, please refer to the complete Student Code of Conduct on the SRU website.
 Questions may be directed to the Director of the Office of Student Conduct, 008 Old Main (724) 738-2134.